Hurence/historian/docs/greensights/greensights.md

 ![IT monitoring](../assets/images/web-browsing.png)

-### measure web app energy consumption through Google Analytics
+### Web app energy consumption through Google Analytics

 Now we'll have a look to which insights we could gain from web trafic analytics gathered through Google Analytics API.
 By the simple fact of authorizing a service email (personal to each organization), greensights server instance will be able to query Google Analytics in your name and to get all trafic data for the requested period (can be scheduled as a cron task).
 Greensights server will then compute the corresponding energy impact in KWh (inferred from the [oneByteModel](https://theshiftproject.org/wp-content/uploads/2018/10/Lean-ICT-Materials-1byte-Model-2018.xlsx)).

-The energy impact of one action will be computed with the following formula :
+The energy impact of one action for one website will be computed with the following formula :

     EnergyImpactInKwh = timeSpentOnActionInMin * deviceImpact + dataSizeInByte * (dataCenterImpact + networkImpact)